 In what classes can I use the Online Course?

-The Online Course is appropriate for any class covering topics in literature, linguistics, folklore, and the teaching of language and literature.
-Specifically, the course might be used as an instructional tool in first-year composition (and in introductory literature or linguistics classes, if time permits), and for remediation in intermediate and advanced courses outside the classroom.
+The Online Course is appropriate for any class covering topics in literature, linguistics, film, folklore, and the teaching of language and literature.
+The course is especially well-suited for use as an instructional tool in introductory literature, linguistics, film, and folklore classes, and for remediation in intermediate and advanced courses outside the classroom.

 What topics are covered?